Complaints Management Policy

 After receipt of the complaint, Jan Dijkman must immediately record the complaint in the Complaints Register.

 - Jan Dijkman will within 3 working days of receiving the complaint acknowledge receipt of the complaint.
-The acknowledgement of receipt will inform the complainant that the matter is receiving the due consideration of Leppard and that a response will be forthcoming within 6 weeks from receipt of the complaint and will advise the complainant of his right to refer his complaint to the relevant industry body or Ombudsman.
+The acknowledgement of receipt will inform the complainant that the matter is receiving the due consideration of Leppard and that a response with regard to whether or not the complaint will be pursued further, will be forthcoming within 21 days from receipt of the complaint.
+Further feedback will be provided at least every 2 months until the complaint is resolved, although Leppard undertakes to try and resolve all complaints within 6 weeks.
+The complainant will also be advised of his right to refer his complaint to the relevant industry body or Ombudsman.
 The complainant must be provided with the contact details of a staff member that will be able to assist with any queries that the complainant may have relating to progress of the complaint.

 - After consideration of the type/nature of the complaint, Jan Dijkman will: